The JWST Early Release Science Program for the Direct Imaging & Spectroscopy of Exoplanetary Systems: Summary Conclusions

 We have assembled a broad and representative consortium that comprises a large fraction of the entire high contrast imaging community.
 Our team members range from senior experts with decades of experience in exoplanet and disk imaging with \textit{HST}, infrared astronomy (e.g., \textit{Spitzer}) and adaptive optics, to early career researchers advancing the state-of-the-art in high contrast image processing and exoplanet atmosphere modelling.
 Through a series of calls and open consortium in-person meetings, we have drawn inclusively on a wide range of perspectives in identifying the highest priority investigations needed prior to Cycle 2.
 In addition to the scientific outcomes highlighted in this work, our program will also (critically) assess the performance of the observatory in the key modes expected to be commonly used for exoplanet direct imaging and spectroscopy, optimize data calibration and processing, and generate representative datasets that will enable a broad user base to effectively plan for general observing programs in future cycles.
 While this ERS program directly addresses the direct imaging of young, Jovian-mass planets with \textit{JWST}, this effort marks an important milestone in the long term effort to image much lower mass, terrestrial planets with future large-scale space missions.

 \acknowledgments We thank the anonymous referee for numerous helpful suggestions, which significantly improved the manuscript.
+We acknowledge the significant harm caused to members of the LGBTQIA+ community in the Department of State and NASA, while under the leadership of James Webb as Under Secretary of State and NASA Administrator, respectively.
 This project was supported by a grant from STScI (JWST-ERS-01386) under NASA contract NAS5-03127.
 M.T.is supported by JSPS KAKENHI grant No.18H05442.
 MB acknowledges support from the Deutsche Forschungsgemeinschaft (DFG) through grant Kr 2164/13-2.
 K.W. acknowledges support from NASA through the NASA Hubble Fellowship grant HST-HF2-51472.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.